Abbykus/Abbycus-ESP8266-Development-Board/README.md

 The QDEV ESP8266 manages the state of the strapping pins during boot but any user circuitry connected to these pins should not interfere with the strapping pin states during boot.

 **NOTES:**
 1) The 3.3V breakout pin can supply up to 300ma to external circuits.
-3.3V can be input to the 3.3V breakout pin if the board is not being powered from the USB 5V input.
-Voltage applied to this pin should never exceed 3.3V.
+3.3V power can be input to the 3.3V breakout pin if the board is not being powered from the USB 5V input.
+Any external voltage applied to this pin should not exceed 3.3V.

 2) The ESP8266 MCU is not 5V tolerant.
-Voltage on any GPIO pin, ADC input, or RST should not exceed 3.3V.
+Voltage on any GPIO pin, RXD, TXD, ADC, or RST pin should not exceed 3.3V.

 ## USB-A CONNECTOR
 The USB-A connector is the primary development and applications interface for the QDEV-ESP8266 board.